OmniMix • Tutorial • Tor • TorPlus • OrMail PreviousTopNext

 Tutor_TorPlus_OrMail_HS_Edit

 Create a new folder, where Tor deploys Hidden Service data like the .onion address it computes at a later restart.
-Then enter a random external port number at 'Port Ext'.
-Better don't use a standard port, which is easier to detect by an adversary.
-Set 'Int Address' to '127.0.0' for the local computer as the device where the OrMail SMTP server resides, and enter its port number into the 'Port Int' field.
+Then enter a random external port number at 'Ext Port'.
+Better don't use a standard port, which is easier to detect by a port scan done by an adversary.
+Set 'Int Address' to '127.0.0.1' for the local computer as the device where the OrMail SMTP server resides, and enter its port number into the 'Int Port' field.
+Be aware, that conflicting port numbers prevent the server from (re)starting.
+So avoid duplicates and assign each entry its unique internal port.
+To make mail flooding harder you may instruct your mail server to ask for a Hashcash token in order to accept an incoming mail message.
+Do so by entering a number above zero, usually 24..30, at the 'Hashcash' bit field.

-With a restart of the OmniMix servers and Tor the system is ready to receive OrMail messages.
+With a restart of the OmniMix servers and then Tor the system is ready to receive OrMail messages.
 That's when the Hidden Service's .onion address is created and gets visible at the AddrExt column of the Hidden Service table.
-A click on the '*' button of the Hidden Services list now copies the complete OrMail address looking like 'ormail2q4v4tsqtqludlts4cbmk5y5u2d74x6aus7tol642uxi2qh3yd.onion:54321' into the clipboard ready to be sent to your communication partner(s).
+A click on the '*' button of the Hidden Services list now copies the complete OrMail address, external port number and Hashcash bit requirements, looking like

 Tutor_TorPlus_OrMail_HS